 Mulvaney Walks Back Ukraine Remarks, Admits It Wasn't A 'Perfect Press Conference'

-President Trump's acting chief of staff Mick Mulvaney on Sunday again tried to control the damage from his earlier acknowledgement that the White House used nearly $400 million in aid to pressure Ukraine to investigate the 2016 presidential election.
+President Trump's acting chief of staff, Mick Mulvaney, on Sunday again tried to control the damage from his earlier acknowledgment that the White House used nearly $400 million in aid to pressure Ukraine to investigate the 2016 presidential election.

-Since Mulvaney made the stunning admission on Thursday, he has been walking the remarks back and shifting the blame to the media, insisting his words have been misconstrued.
+Since Mulvaney made the stunning admission on Thursday, he has been walking the remarks back and assigning responsibility to the media, insisting that his words have been misconstrued.

 "That's not what I said.
 That's what people said that I said," Mulvaney said.
 "Can I see how people took that the wrong way?
 Absolutely.
 But I never said there was a quid pro quo, because there isn't."

-Mulvaney told reporters Thursday that military aid to Ukraine that had already been appropriated by Congress was being used as leverage for Trump's demand that Kyiv investigate a debunked conspiracy theory.
-That theory places blame on Ukraine for election interference involving in 2016 the hacking of Democratic National Committee computer servers.
+Mulvaney told reporters on Thursday that military aid to Ukraine that had already been appropriated by Congress was being used as leverage for Trump's demand that Kyiv investigate a debunked conspiracy theory.
+That theory places blame on Ukraine for election interference involving the 2016 hacking of Democratic National Committee computer servers.
 The intelligence community has concluded that the effort was orchestrated by Russia.

 "Did he also mention to me in the past the corruption related to the DNC server?
 Absolutely.
-No question about it.
+No question about that.
 But that's it, and that's why we held up the money," Mulvaney said last week, telling reporters that "we do that all the time with foreign policy," referring to politics influencing foreign affairs.

 The statement reverberated across the Capitol, prompting denouncements from both sides of the aisle.

-Democratic House Intelligence Committee Chair Adam Schiff said Mulvaney's admission meant "things have gone from very, very bad to much, much worse," he said.
+Democratic House Intelligence Committee Chairman Adam Schiff said Mulvaney's admission meant "things have gone from very, very bad to much, much worse."

 Some Republicans also condemned the surprise remarks.
 "You don't hold up foreign aid that we had previously appropriated for a political initiative, period," said Lisa Murkowski, a Republican senator from Alaska.

-Following the remarks, the Justice Department, Trump's personal attorney, and Mulvaney himself backed away or tried to clean up what was said.
+Following the remarks, the Justice Department, Trump's personal attorney and Mulvaney himself backed away or tried to clean up what was said.

 Continuing his about-face, Mulvaney said Sunday that he never used the specific words "quid pro quo," adding that the "back and forth" and "rapid fire" nature of White House press briefings may have left some observers confused about what he was trying to say.